San Diego domestic violence resources

 There may come a time when you are faced with emotional or physical abuse from someone you have or had a relationship with, or a relative, and you want to seek protection from the courts.
 This abuse is called Domestic Violence and can be both a civil matter and a criminal matter.
 In San Diego County there are many options for you to seek such help, including seeking restraining orders for you and other household members.
+San Diego Domestic Violence Resources are many and can help you in a domestic violence case.

-As in other counties in California, San Diego has resources you can contact to help you in a domestic violence case.
 Some resources can offer fast help for domestic violence victims in crisis, while others will provide a more long term plan.
 These resources include:

 • The Courts;